SwiftSeal/metagenomics_analysis/README.md

-# metagenomics_analysis
+# Metagenomics analysis

-All code used for Lia Frost's Gatsby summer project 2023
+Hello!

+This repository contains all the code and stuff used during the 16s metagenomics analysis.

+## Prerequisites

+This pipeline utilises [snakemake](snakemake.readthedocs.io) yadayada